open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

     * host.name
     * os.type

+Use the Docker detector (see below) if running the Collector as a Docker container.

+* Docker metadata: Queries the Docker daemon to retrieve the following resource attributes from the host machine:

+    * host.name
+    * os.type

+You need to mount the Docker socket (`/var/run/docker.sock` on Linux) to contact the Docker daemon.
+Docker detection does not work on macOS.

 * GCE Metadata: Uses the [Google Cloud Client Libraries for Go](https://github.com/googleapis/google-cloud-go) to read resource information from the [GCE metadata server](https://cloud.google.com/compute/docs/storing-retrieving-metadata) to retrieve the following resource attributes: